 6 Ways to Adopt a More Eco-Friendly Beauty Routine

-It’s no secret: the beauty industry hasn’t always been great to the planet.
+Eco-friendly: It's not a secret, the beauty industry hasn’t always been great to the planet.

 We realize that this one’s a given, but it’s worth reminding ourselves to recycle our empty makeup containers.
 This is because even if we do normally recycle, it’s more so with food containers, where recycling is more accessible.
 But when you run out of makeup, it’s all too easy to just toss it in the bathroom wastebasket without thought.